What opportunities will this course give me?

 What will I be learning?

-On this diploma you will study 1 module of Biology, 1 module of Chemistry, 1 module of Study Skills and the 4th module will be a choice from Maths or Psychology.
+On this diploma you will study 1 module of Biology, 1 module of Chemistry, 1 module of Study Skills and the 4th module will be a choice from Maths, Psychology or Forensic Science.

 Your tutorial with a personal tutor will allow you to be supported with your progress on the course.
 The Study Skills module will enable you to build on the skills you need to succeed and progress to university.